Edit Blog Post

 Unfortunately the day before we arrived, it had rained heavily over Taman Negara which made the conditions ideal for Papa Leechee, Leechette and all the other Leecheese to don their sucking teeth and hit the trails.

 You know what leecheese look like, right?
-Big black bloated slug like creatures that lethargically
+Big black bloated slug like creatures that lethargically slither and

 Spinning Tops, Khota Bharu